oracle-livelabs/oci/oci-dns-traffic-management/lab5/lab5.md

     * Type is: Geolocation steering.
     * Give it a name.
-    * Policy TTL: you can choose any value you like; with a high TTL value there will be less DNS traffic but more time to fail over in case a server has issues.
+    * Policy TTL: you can choose any value you like; with a high TTL value there will be less DNS traffic but more time to failover in case a server has issues.
     * Maximum answer count: this type will always have one.
     * Answer pools: create a pool for Chicago with the Web Server there as an answer and one for Frankfurt.
     * Geolocation steering rules: add a rule for Europe with Pool 1 Frankfurt and Pool 2 Chicago and a rule for North America with Pool 1 Chicago and Pool 2 Frankfurt.